swiftly-solution/documentation/docgen/output/events/gameevents/onwarmupend.md

 ---

 # OnWarmupEnd
-This event is triggered when warmup_end is triggered
+This event is triggered when warmup_end is triggered.
 ::: tabs
 @tab Lua
 ```lua